nkoder/jenkins-job-dsl-plugin-example/README.md

 ## ToDo

-* maven installation (and how it works if you misspell it's name in DSL)

-* credentials to remote repo (and issues with misspelling)
+* job DSL with credentials to remote repo

+* job DSL with "publish over SSH" step

+* job DSL for Node project

-* fix maven job to fail on red test
+* job DSL for project which needs virtual frame buffer (xvfb) to run test (Portractor?)

-* publishers

-* views?
+* view DSL

+* job DSL with jobs for branches fetched from GitHub API

+* job DSL with jobs for branches listed in text file

+* job DSL with multi-line shell cript